bethesque/gist-notifications/README.md

 Send emails when new comments are made on your gists.

+This is useful because Github [does not currently send any notifications](https://github.com/isaacs/github/issues/21).

-This script uses a file to keep track of the last run time.
+This script uses a file to keep track of the last run time, and has been designed to run alone without any extra gems.

 ## Usage